keptn/keptn.github.io/content/docs/0.6.0/installation/backup_and_restore/index.md

 ## Restore MongoDB data

-1. Copy the content of the mongodb-backup director you have created earlier into the pod running the MongoDB:
+1. Copy the content of the mongodb-backup directory you have created earlier into the pod running the MongoDB:

 ```console
 MONGODB_POD=$(kubectl get pods -n keptn-datastore -lrun=mongodb -ojsonpath='{.items[0].metadata.name}')